vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

 ---

+Enable the HMD debugging mode which emulates an HMD view in 2D for desktop testing.

+    HIFI_DEBUG_HMD=1

+---

 Enable the OpenVR plugin to be used with an Oculus HMD.
 (Useful for debugging the OpenVR plugin if you have an Oculus HMD but not a SteamVR HMD.)

     HIFI_DEBUG_OPENVR=1